Parish baseball and softball power rankings

 3. St. Amant (Last Week: 3)

-East Ascension ended a five-game losing streak with a victory over Central Private, but the Spartans followed it up with four straight losses in the Jay Patterson Shootout tournament to fall to 3-10 overall.
+East Ascension was able to put an end to a five-game losing streak with an easy win over Hammond, but the Spartans then suffered a one-run loss against Slidell to fall to 3-13.

 6. Donaldsonville (Last Week: 6)